alchemyplatform/aa-sdk/site/packages/aa-core/bundler-client/index.md

 #### Parameters

-- `[UserOperationRequest, Address]` - The User Operation Request to be submitted and the address of the Entrypoint to be used for the operation.
+- `[UserOperationRequest, Address]` - The User Operation Request to be submitted and the address of the EntryPoint to be used for the operation.

 #### Returns